Updated Jun 18, 2026§ For Everyday Items

 Google Find Hub is the crowdsourced Bluetooth tracking network built into Android.
 Google renamed it from “Find My Device” in May 2025, along with a major set of upgrades: UWB support for compatible trackers, satellite location sharing, and airline baggage recovery partnerships.

-Google’s official Find Hub overview describes the network as covering over 1 billion Android devices globally.
+Google’s official Find Hub overview states that the network covers over 1 billion Android devices globally.
 In dense cities, location updates arrive within minutes of someone walking past your lost item.
-In rural areas, the update interval stretches to 20-40 minutes depending on local Android density, which is less than Apple Find My’s 2 billion-device network, but the gap is closing.
+In rural areas, the update interval stretches to 20-40 minutes depending on local Android density, which is less than Apple Find My’s billion-plus-device network, but the gap is closing.

 Diagram showing how Google Find Hub crowdsourced tracker detection network works